Jessica comes from a background in fitness. She has been practising yoga for nearly twenty years and is also qualified yoga therapist.

 James teaches a holistic approach to yoga that is accessible and inclusive.
-He has been practising yoga for two decades and has been teaching for the past thirteen years.
+He has been practising yoga for over twenty years and has been teaching since 2007.

 Alice a yoga therapist and yoga teacher with a personal interest in pre and post-natal yoga and also yoga for women’s health.
 Alice teaches gentle yoga as well as pre & post natal yoga.

 In 2005 I attended a ten day Vipassana meditation retreat in India and it had a profound affect on my life.

 I continued my meditation practice and came to yoga in 2006 to balance the body as well as the mind.
 I have been teaching groups and individuals internationally since 2008 in the traditional Indian Hatha style, incorporating an extensive knowledge of posture, breathing, meditation and cleansing techniques.
 My focus is the application of Yoga as therapeutic tool, peace of mind and ease of body.

 In March 2008 I completed my yoga teacher training at Yoga Vidya Gurukul in Maharastra, India under the expert guidance of Ghandar Mandlik and his tutors.
 Since then, my practice and passion for yoga has flourished.
 I have continued to study with a number of inspiring teachers, but found that personal practice, both on and off the mat, has been the key to a deeper understanding of yoga.